markrendle/mofo/README.md

 #### Object graph schema

-The shape of an object graph can be expressed using this lightweight syntax (suggested by Brian Kardell):
+The shape of an object graph can be expressed using *Brian's Awesomely Descriptive And Short Schema for MOFO* (suggested by Brian Kardell):
 ````
 {First name$Last name$Date of birth/}
 ````